 The story about Castelmezzano’s history lies back to the 5th to 6th century BC when Greek habitants settled in the valley of Basento.
 A new town, back then, ancient Maudoro, was born — a town name meaning a world of gold.

-Nowadays it’s named Castelmezzano and unfortunately, there isn’t any gold to be found.
+Nowadays, it’s named Castelmezzano, and unfortunately, no gold can be found.
 But by the atmosphere and looks, it’s a scenic sight in Italy.
-Exact town which was founded in 10th century is now referred to as one of the most beautiful villages in Italy.
+The exact town founded in the 10th century is now referred to as one of the most beautiful villages in Italy.

 Where Is Castelmezzano?

-Castelmezzano is located in the southern Italy, in the Basilicata region.
-Surrounded by the magnificent Dolomiti Lucane mountain range in the valley of Basento.
-It is still a hidden gem in Italy, mainly because it’s not surrounded by big famous spots.
+Castelmezzano is located in southern Italy, in the Basilicata region, surrounded by the magnificent Dolomiti Lucane mountain range in the valley of Basento.
+It is still a hidden gem in Italy, mainly because big famous spots do not surround it.

 Read more: Unpopular Villages in Italy you haven’t seen yet.

 How To Get to Castelmezzano?

-Castelmezzano is a bit off track from main road, because of that there is short options for public transport.
+Castelmezzano is a bit off-track from the main road, and because of that, there are short options for public transport.
 But local bus services do operate between the Basilicata region.
-The local bus company is SITA SUD and in that link, you can find schedules to Castelmezzano village from two main close-by cities.
-Two main starting points to scenic Italian village are the cities Potenza (38 km away) and Matera (84 km away).
+The local bus company is SITA SUD, and in that link, you can find schedules to Castelmezzano village from two main close-by cities.
+Two main starting points to a scenic Italian village are Potenza (38 km away) and Matera (84 km away).
 The best option is to have a car.
 Then it’s also possible to look around close-by beautiful villages like Pietrapertosa.

-Castelmezzano in Italy has a charming medieval town with churches, landmarks, colorful buildings for living, restaurants and accomondation.
+Castelmezzano in Italy has a charming medieval town with churches, landmarks, colorful buildings for living, restaurants, and accommodation.

 1. Walk up to Gradinata Normanna

-A small easy climb from a village to Gradinata Normanna is a must when strolling around the area.
+A small, easy climb from a village to Gradinata Normanna is a must when strolling around the area.
 The pathway starts from the village.
 The stairs take you to the top of the landmark.
-From there you have spectacular view to Castelmezzano and surrounding landscape.
+You have a spectacular view of Castelmezzano and the surrounding landscape from there.